floydhub/floydhub.github.io/_posts/2018-03-13-floydhub-for-teams.md

 ---
-layout: "post"
+author: Charlie Harrington
-title: "FloydHub for Teams"
+date: 2018-03-13 18:37:00 +0000
-date: "2018-03-13 18:37:00 +0000"
+excerpt: We're launching a Teams plan on FloydHub today.
+You can now have a secure, centralized hub for your entire data science team's model development, training, and deployment pipeline, along with roles-based permissions, consolidated billing, and even more collaboration magic.
-slug: "floydhub-for-teams"
+feature_image: /assets/images/hero/floydhub-for-teams-hero.jpg
-author: "Charlie Harrington"
+layout: post
-excerpt: "We're launching a Teams plan on FloydHub today.
-You can now have a secure, centralized hub for your entire data science team's model development, training, and deployment pipeline, along with roles-based permissions, consolidated billing, and even more collaboration magic."
+slug: floydhub-for-teams
-feature_image: "__GHOST_URL__/content/images/2018/06/team-min.jpg"
+tags: '[]'
-tags: "[]"
+title: FloydHub for Teams
 ---

 We're pretty excited about today's release.
 This emoji sums it up well: 🎉.
 Let me try to get you pumped up, too.